Dubai to get 'world's largest vertical farm'

 Emirates and Crop One say the facility will use 99% less water than outdoor fields, and once completed, aims to harvest 6,000 pounds of leafy greens daily, which will find their way into both in-flight meals and airport lounges from December next year.

 It's estimated the UAE imports as much as 85% of its food needs and only a small percentage of land is considered arable.
-Hyper-productive indoor vertical farming built close to the consumer is therefore an appealing concept on paper.
+Hyperproductive indoor vertical farming built close to the consumer is therefore an appealing concept on paper.

 The process is "season-less" and grows produce 365 days a year.
 Plants feed on a nutrient solution instead of soil, and variables including temperature and humidity are tightly controlled in modular containers to generate maximum yield.
 Instead of the sun, LED grow lights are used.